teknopaul/binjs/binjs/doc/Arguments.md

 # Arguments to the script

 When executing a /bin/js scripts command line arguments are passed to both bash and JavaScript.
+The arguments to bash are available inthe normal manner and in JavaScript they are available via global variables.

 If a script is run as follows.

     ./myscript.bjs one two three